C. Gibson VancePrincipal | Fraud

 Gibson also served as President of the Alabama Association for Justice.
 The Alabama Association for Justice presented him with the ALAJ Spirit Sword / President's Award, which was established in 2009.
 Each outgoing president of ALAJ will recognize a member who during his or her years as an officer and particularly as president provided special spirit to him/her.
 However, Gibson was selected by the organization as the first recipient, because he "embodies the spirit of a trial lawyer and our association."

 Gibson also is heavily involved in the American Association for Justice, and is Past President of the organization.
 As president, he was one of six national officers representing AAJ's 60,000 members.
 He has served on several key committees in AAJ including the National Finance Committee, Public Affairs Committee, Budget Committee and Membership Oversight Committee.
+He is serving as Chairman of the PAC from 2015-2016, and also serving on the AAJ Executive Committee 2015-2016.

 As an officer for AAJ, Gibson traveled the country speaking on behalf of the organization.
 Gibson spoke to the Kentucky Trial Lawyers Association, the Tennessee Trial Lawyers Association, the Mississippi Trial Lawyers Association, the Florida Academy of Trial Lawyers, the Consumer Attorneys of California, the Louisiana Trial Lawyers Association, the South Carolina Trial Lawyers Association, the Minnesota Trial Lawyers Association, the New York State Trial Lawyers Association and several others.
 He was also a featured speaker at the "First Annual Judicial Symposium on Civil Justice Issues," an event sponsored by the Brookings Institute and held at Georgetown University.